Skip to main content

 Evaluator

-The evaluator is the person who observes the trainee and associated the task(s) being performed and documents successful performance in the PTB.
+The evaluator is the person who observes the trainee and the associated task(s) being performed and documents successful performance in the PTB.
 The evaluator must either be qualified in the position being evaluated or supervise the trainee.
 If not qualified in the position, the evaluator can sign off tasks but cannot serve as the Final Evaluator.

 The evaluator will: